muggy8/stateless/README.md

 	.addClass("calc-body")
 ```

- seems normal... wait whta's that .render()?
+ seems normal... wait what's that .render()?
 You see when you instantiate a template, you dont actually render it to the view. the `.render()` function will insert the element into the `body` element of the page. and we of course add a "calc-body" class to our nice div. next up,

 ```javascript
 .define("execute", {